seanmisra/javascript-coding-exercises/README.md

 25. Demonstrate how to get out of timer interval (setInterval/clearInterval)
 26. Get/Set/Delete object prop (get 3 different ways)
 27. use continue/break with nested loops (labels)
+28. DOM vs BOM (retrieve a prop from each)